yoak21/Hotel_Management/README.md

 # Hotel_Management
-This is a hotel managment project created on a real world problem base scenario .
+This is a hotel managment project created on a real world problem based scenario .